-This reorientation is in fundamental contradiction to the spirit of civilian research following the experiences of World War II: the Science Council of Japan vowed in 1950 to never become engaged in scientific research for war purposes [4].
-At the international research center CERN, where the Higgs Boson was found in 2012, the convention of 1954 [5] demands explicitly that it shall have no concern with work for military requirements, and at the Helmholtz Research Center DESY in Germany the guiding principles [6] stipulate that research pursues goals that are peaceful and serve civil society.
-Moreover, many universities and institutions have adopted so-called civil clauses [7] to focus voluntarily their research and teaching to purely civilian and peaceful purposes.
-With the opening of civilian research to military research, international cooperation is called into question, research funds are withdrawn from civilian research and made available for military research as formulated in a statement [8] of the German University Rectors' Conference (HRK)).
+This reorientation is in fundamental contradiction to the spirit of civilian research following the experiences of World War II: at the opening of the Technical University of Berlin in 1949 Major-General E.P.
+Nares said in his opening speech [4]: The British authorities are well aware that the Technical High School of Berlin made a valuable contribution to your country's war potential and was one of the props of the technical development of the vast war machine which Hitler built up to oppress other peoples ...
+The four great Allies - Russia, France, the United States and Great Britain - have vowed that such a war machine shall never be allowed to rise again.... and he continued in saying Science and technology can be and must be devoted to advancing the peace and civilisation of man and this can only be so if they are used with responsibility.
+The Science Council of Japan vowed in 1950 to never become engaged in scientific research for war purposes [5].
+At the international research center CERN, where the Higgs Boson was found in 2012, the convention of 1954 [6] demands explicitly that it shall have no concern with work for military requirements, and at the Helmholtz Research Center DESY in Germany the guiding principles [7] stipulate that research pursues goals that are peaceful and serve civil society.
+Moreover, many universities and institutions have adopted so-called civil clauses [8] to focus voluntarily their research and teaching to purely civilian and peaceful purposes.

+The discussion of opening of civilian research to military research, international cooperation is called into question, research funds are withdrawn from civilian research and made available for military research as formulated in a statement [9] of the German University Rectors' Conference (HRK).

-At DESY the directorate has initiated a discussion in June 2024 [9] whether the restriction of research to civilian and peaceful purposes is still adequate, or whether military research should be allowed at the laboratory.
-This initiative triggered a lot of discussion and protest at DESY, where shortly after this announcement a petition [10] was launched to protest against this move.
-The topic has also found attention in the national [11] and international press [12].
+At DESY the directorate has initiated a discussion in June 2024 [10] whether the restriction of research to civilian and peaceful purposes is still adequate, or whether military research should be allowed at the laboratory.
+This initiative triggered a lot of discussion and protest at DESY, where shortly after this announcement a petition [11] was launched to protest against this move.
+The topic has also found attention in the national [12] and international press [13].

 We are facing significant changes in science policy:

-• Sanctions in Science Immediately after the start of the invasion of Ukraine, several science institutions in Europe initiated sanctions against Russian and Belorussian scientists.
-At DESY sanctions [13] imposed include a ban of common scientific publications as well as participation at scientific conferences, where Russian scientists participate under their institutional affiliation.
-The Science4Peace Forum has collected many arguments against excluding scientists from international cooperations [14].
-At CERN, after invasion of Ukraine, collaborations were put on hold.
+Sanctions in Science

+Immediately after the start of the invasion of Ukraine, several science institutions in Europe initiated sanctions against Russian and Belorussian scientists.
+At DESY, sanctions [14] imposed include a ban of common scientific publications as well as participation at scientific conferences, where Russian scientists participate under their institutional affiliation.
+The Science4Peace Forum has collected many arguments against excluding scientists from international cooperations [15].
+At CERN, collaborations were put on hold.
 At the end of 2023 the CERN council decided to not to prolong cooperation agreements with Russian and Belorussian institutes after their expiry dates in 2024.
-The Science4Peace Forum has warned about the long term consequences of such a decision [15].
+The Science4Peace Forum has warned about the long term consequences of such a decision [16].
 At least the cooperation of CERN with JINR was not cancelled, and is continuing but still under sanctions and restrictions.

-These steps marked a clear change in science policy, scientists from certain countries are risking to be excluded from scientific cooperation, a step which did not happen at international organizations like CERN before (only in 1993 Serbia and Montenegro were excluded from CERN based on a decision of the UN security council [16,17])
+These steps marked a clear change in science policy, scientists from certain countries are risking to be excluded from scientific cooperation, a step which did not happen at international organizations like CERN before, only in 1993 Serbia and Montenegro were excluded from CERN based on a decision of the UN security council [17,18])